Join Us

 Evaluation Criteria:

-Language Adaptability (35%) – Proficiency in and effort toward learning the host country’s language.
+• Language Adaptability (35%) – Level of proficiency and commitment to learning and using the host country’s language.

 Evaluation Criteria: